yi24601/VAE_ModelCollapse/README.md

 </p>

+**Note:** This repo is based on [AntixK/PyTorch-VAE](https://github.com/AntixK/PyTorch-VAE), with custom modifications for MNIST and CelebA training experiments.

 **Update 22/12/2021:** Added support for PyTorch Lightning 1.5.6 version and cleaned up the code.

 A collection of Variational AutoEncoders (VAEs) implemented in pytorch with focus on reproducibility.
 The aim of this project is to provide